PeterC66/m4ops/NotesStandardsPractices.md

 - any components starting with _base in /global/components/ are globally registered
 - [The correct way to force Vue to re-render a component](https://hackernoon.com/the-correct-way-to-force-vue-to-re-render-a-component-bde2caae34ad) - update the key
 - A template element is used to declare fragments of HTML that can be cloned and inserted in the document by script.
-- [Scoped Slots](https://vuejs.org/v2/guide/components-slots.html#Scoped-Slots) can now be in any element
+- [Scoped Slots](https://vuejs.org/v2/guide/components-slots.html#Scoped-Slots) can be in any element
   - see the excellent [Understanding scoped slots in Vue.js](https://medium.com/binarcode/understanding-scoped-slots-in-vue-js-db5315a42391)
-  - and (video) [The Trick to Understanding Scoped Slots in Vue.js](https://adamwathan.me/the-trick-to-understanding-scoped-slots-in-vuejs/), expliaining that if slotes are like props, then scoped slots are like function props
+  - and (video) [The Trick to Understanding Scoped Slots in Vue.js](https://adamwathan.me/the-trick-to-understanding-scoped-slots-in-vuejs/), explaining that if slots are like props, then scoped slots are like function props
   - slot-scope is the name of a temporary variable that holds the props object passed from the child - even simpler if it is destructured

 ### Complex components